-Nature and timing of satisfaction of

-performance obligations, including

-Revenue significant payment terms
+Revenue Nature and timing of satisfaction of performance obligations, including significant payment terms Sale of goods Risk and rewards transfer to the customer upon transfer of goods to the customer.
+Invoices are generated

-- Sale of Risk and rewards transfer to the goods customer upon transfer of goods to the customer.
+Risk and rewards transfer to the customer upon transfer of goods to the customer.
 Invoices are generated on delivery of the equipment and revenue is recognised at that point in time.
-Invoices are usually payable within 90 days. - Project The Company provides equipment Revenue installation, contracting and maintenance services.
+Invoices are usually payable within 90 days.

+Project Revenue The Company provides equipment installation, contracting and maintenance services.
 Invoices are usually payable within 90 days from certification by the customer.